strategineer/personal-website/content/tabletop/lobg/gming.md

 › Wedding 191

 A kind of intelligent artificial son, built by Sophronia Wort long ago from pure gold and imbued with the power to perceive all forms of fraud and crime a person has perpetrated.
-Eventually he went mad and activated the Golden Engine, destroying the Dead Wedding and producing the [Aurum Specters](#aurum-specters), whom he now rules.
+Eventually he went mad and activated the Golden Engine, destroying the Dead Wedding and producing the [Aurum Specters](#aurum-specter), whom he now rules.
 Now swollen into a vast monster of gold with incredible powers relating to that substance.

 Wants : To punish cheats and liars of all kinds.

 Does Not Want : To leave his room.
 The Golden Engine to be damaged.
 The kiss to be completed.

+## Torgos Zooth

+### Overdose

-## Torgos Zooth, Overdose, Mr. Grasp
+### Mr. Grasp

 › Almery 256